Black Neon Tetra - Hyphessobrycon herbertaxelrodi

 Aquarium Category: Community Fish

-Black Neon Tetras are peaceful shoaling fish.
-Suitable tank mates include other peaceful tetras, rasboras, pencilfish, small danios, Cory-type catfish, Otocinclus, small plecs, peaceful dwarf cichlids and gentle gouramis in compatible water.
+Black Neon Tetras are peaceful community fish.
+Suitable tank mates include other peaceful tetras, rasboras, pencilfish, small Cory-type catfish, Otocinclus, small peaceful plecs, dwarf cichlids with care, honey gouramis and other calm community species.

 Feeding:

 Black Neon Tetras are easy-feeding omnivores.
-Offer quality fine flakes, micro pellets and small granules as the staple diet.
-Supplement with frozen or live foods such as daphnia, cyclops, brineshrimp, mosquito larvae and finely chopped bloodworm.
-FishBase records the natural diet as including worms, small crustaceans and plant matter, so a varied diet is ideal.
+Offer quality fine flakes, micro pellets or small soft granules as the staple diet.
+Supplement with frozen or live foods such as daphnia, cyclops, brineshrimp, mosquito larvae and small bloodworm.

 Behaviour in the Aquarium: